 - Yoga therapy

-If you or your loved one has an addiction, help is here for you.
+If you or your loved one is struggling with an addiction to prescription painkillers, help is here for you.
 At Serenity Light Recovery, clients can find new hope in their lives and recover on our 10 acres of beautiful grounds.
-To learn more about how we can help, call us today at 855.658.6109.
+To learn more about how we can help, call us today at 855.658.6109 or reach out to our team online.